lightblue-platform/lightblue-core/README.md

 #### Versioned Metadata
 All data in lightblue is controlled by its metadata.
 Think of this as all the DDL for a table in a relational database.
-Data structures are maintained by metadata.
-A specific version of this metadata provides a window to the stored data.
-You can have many versions of metadata active at a time, providing different clients with different windows to this data.
+A specific version of this metadata provides a view of the stored data.
+You can have many versions of metadata active at a time, providing different clients with different views of this data.
 Key points to remember:
 * all data structures are captured as metadata
 * each data stucture can have multiple versions active at a time
-* each client views data with a specific version
+* each client deals with data of a specific version
 * clients using different versions are seeing the same data, just viewed through a different window

 <insert example, something simple that anybody can relate to>